tomzx/blog.tomrochette.com-content/agi/wikipedia/article.md

 One simple way to do so would be to develop a client/server system, where the client is a Chrome/Firefox extension that will add a minor UI to Wikipedia and allow the user to indicate if a page has been read.
 When clicked, a button would send an API call to a remote service that would track this information for the user.
 Furthermore, upon navigation, an API call would also be sent to this remote service, which would record which Wikipedia article was viewed.
 From the UI widget, the user would also be able to fetch reading recommendations from the remote service.

-The service would act mostly as a storage service, as well as a platform where metrics would be computed the list of articles to suggest to a user.
+The service would act mostly as a storage service, as well as a platform where metrics would be computed to build a list of articles to suggest to a user.

 # See also